Easy Garden Art Ideas

-Garden art is, in my opinion, like any other kind of art, and I approach using it in the same way.
-I think it should reflect your personal style, and have some sort of meaning.
-The walls in my home are filled with photographs, pictures passed down from relatives, and other items that tell the story of my family.
-I have tried to do the same thing in my garden.
-My garden art tells my story, and each piece holds a special place in my heart.
+Garden art, in my opinion, should be approached just like the art inside your home.
+It ought to reflect your personal style and hold meaning.
+The walls in my home are filled with photographs, pieces passed down from family, and items that tell our story.
+I tried to bring that same feeling into my garden.
+Each piece of garden art had a purpose, and each one meant something to me.
 These garden decor ideas feature our backyard at the Sutton Place house.
-I was very ready to give up the large yard, but I do miss that garden!
-Keep reading so you can personalize your own garden space in much the same way.
-Here’s how!
+I was very ready to let go of that large yard, but I still miss the garden.
+Keep reading for simple ways to add meaningful touches and make your own garden space feel personal.

 Wood Signs or Flags